-Although it was trendy among real estate professionals, it did have several drawbacks, such as the lack of customization for the query interface – this is the reason why a lot of real estate listings look identical.
+Although it was trendy among real estate professionals, it did have several drawbacks, such as the lack of customization for the query interface – this is why many real estate listings look identical.

-RETS changed the real estate industry by making it easier for brokerages to connect to MLSs but didn’t cut down the development costs for websites.
+RETS changed the real estate industry by making it easier for brokerages to connect to MLSs, but it didn’t cut down website development costs.

 How RETS Works